arthi2900/app1/docs/prd.md

   - Responsive design for all screen sizes
   - Loading indicators during data fetch
   - Success/error messages for assignment operations
-\n### 8.13 Principal Dashboard - Total Students Card Feature
+\n### 8.9 Principal Dashboard - Total Students Card Feature
 - **Total Students Card**: Displays the total count of students in the Principal's assigned school
 - **Click Functionality**: When Principal clicks on the 'Total Students' card, the system opens a 'Students List' page\n- **Data Fetching Rule**:
   - Fetch all students using school_id (not logged-in user ID)
   - Display all students registered under the same school
   - Show complete student list regardless of which student is currently logged in
 - **Students List Page - Display Fields**:
-  - Student Name\n  - Class
-  - Phone Number
+  - Student Name\n  - Class\n  - Phone Number
 - **Enhanced Search Functionality**:
   - Text search bar for searching by name, phone, or email
   - Additional dropdown filters for Class and Section